State Programs

 Here are some cases where Pay for Performance would be better:

-1) The scope of work involves lighting, HVAC and more intricate type improvements OR
+1) The scope of work involves comprehensive lighting, HVAC, and envelope improvements OR

-4) You have complex technologies in the building
+2) You have complex technologies in the building OR